Linear Credit Risk Models: The linear framework

 where $A_*=A-r \Id$. \end{proposition}

 The price of a security whose only cash flow is proportional to the default time is given in the following corollary.
-It is used to compute the expected accrued interests at default for some contingent securities such as CDS. \begin{corollary} The time-$t$ price of a contingent claim paying $\tau$ at default if it occurs between date $t$ and $t_M$ is of the form
+It is used to compute the expected accrued interests at default for some contingent securities such as CDS.